Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/1 - Standard ONE+ Directives/README.md

 ## IMPORT

-The import directive allows serveral series of elements defined in a ONE+ document using the define directive to be used in another document.
+The import directive allows several series of elements defined in a ONE+ document using the define directive to be used in another document.

 The define directive begins with the element "IMPORT".
-Nested within this element is the filepath of the referrence ONE+ document.
+Nested within this element is the filepath of the referenced ONE+ document.

 For example, if the file "My Code.op" contained the following code: